jwilferd10/ReadMeGenius/README.md

   ![Professional Readme Generator Demo](demo/readme-generator.gif)

   ## Description:
   The above gif is a demonstration of how this 'deployed' application works.
 Created in effort to swiftly generate README files that use a consistant format.
+This took awhile for me to find all the missing pieces to get something working, it's weird yet awesome how something so seemingly simple took many hours of testing.
+Please enjoy the generator!

   - WHEN I am prompted for information about my application repositor
     - THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
   - WHEN I enter my project title